 The MENA Scholarship Programme (MSP) offers around 140 scholarships a year to professionals.
 The scholarships can be used for selected short courses in the Netherlands.
 They are distributed proportionally among the participating countries.
 Ideally, half of the scholarships are allocated to female applicants.
 The MENA Scholarship Programme aims to contribute to capacity building within a wide range of governmental, non-governmental and private organisations and institutions in ten selected countries, viz.
 Algeria, Egypt, Iraq, Jordan, Lebanon, Libya, Morocco, Oman, Syria and Tunisia.

-This scholarship is only available to students who join our university in period 1.
+This scholarship is only available to students of max.
+35 years old, who join our university in period 1.
+The deadline is 10 March 2021.

 StuNed or Studeren in Nederland is a scholarship programme that is an integral part of the bilateral cooperation between the Governments of the Netherlands and Indonesia.
 The main objectives of StuNed are to strengthen the human resources in Indonesian organisations and the bilateral relations between the Netherlands and Indonesia at the same time.

-This scholarship is only available to students who join our university in period 1.
+This scholarship is only available to students of max.
+35 years old, who join our university in period 1.
 For more information, visit the website of StuNed.